When summer comes around, this is when most people will be dusting off their caravan and hitting the road on a new adventure.

 The polish has low molecular weight resins that harden and bond to produce exceptional protection and the best cosmetic effect.

-This leaves your surface very resistant to deterioration from several external contaminants and weather conditions.
+This leaves your caravan’s surface resistant to deterioration from several external contaminants and weather conditions, which can be a major concern if you’re leaving it in outdoor storage.

 MER MASUP1 The Ultimate Polish 1L